-As mentioned always let the past guide your future decisions - but if for example this year you have a really great first prize, consider bumping the pricing up a little or offering discounts for multiple purchases.
+As mentioned always let the past guide your decisions.
+If for example this year you have a really great first prize, consider bumping the pricing up a little or offering discounts for multiple purchases.
 If the results are poor or you get negative feedback regarding the price you can always reduce your price next year.
-Always remember to record these details in the minutes of a meeting so future raffle organisers have the information to guide them.
+Always remember to record these details in the minutes of your meetings so future raffle organisers have the information to guide them.

 Budget Raffle Tickets have been helping non profit organisations fundraise since 2007.
 We’ve gained extensive knowledge – working with thousands of raffle holders – and have years of experience running local raffles ourselves (see about us).

 We can provide information and guidance to help you achieve a successful fundraising outcome.
 If you have any questions about raffle fundraising please don’t hesitate to contact us.

 Do you need any extra information or guidance to help you achieve your fundraising goal?
 Talk to us today - we're glad to help.